Mar 21, 2023

 You will go through these same basic steps for each device / device family you have.

 1 – Create a risk management plan for your device

 Just like any good process, we want to start our activities with a plan.
 If you have just one device or device family in your company, you may use your risk management procedure as your risk management plan.
-But, if you manufacture multiple types of devices, your risk management plan needs to be specific to each device / device family.
-The information in your plan should include all of the appropriate steps you defined in the risk management procedure.
+But if you manufacture multiple types of devices, your risk management plan needs to be specific to each device / device family.
+The information in your plan should include all the appropriate steps you defined in the risk management procedure.

-The plan defines what detailed steps we’ll take for risk management for a particular device including all of the risk analysis, risk evaluation, risk control, and review and reporting.
-Document activities that will take place, assign responsibilities, establish your risk acceptability criteria, plan risk control verification activities, determine risk review requirements, and plan production / post-production activities.
+The plan defines what detailed steps you’ll take for risk management for a particular device including all of the risk analysis, risk evaluation, risk control, and review and reporting.
+Document activities that will take place, assign responsibilities, establish your risk acceptability criteria; plan risk control verification activities, determine risk review requirements, and plan production / post-production activities.

 - Assemble your risk management team: Assemble a qualified team of people who know how your device is constructed, its manufacturing processes, how it is used in the field, etc.